JumpMind/symmetric-android-client-demo/README.md

 In order to sync properly, the Sync URL of the corp-000 node must be updated to use the IP address of host rather than localhost.

-Then, update the String REGISTRATION_URL in the DbProvider to the new Sync URL of the corp-000 node.
+Then, update the String REGISTRATION_URL in the DbProvider class of the android project to the new Sync URL of the corp-000 node.